beenotung/bpe-tokenizer/README.md

 // you can set a higher threshold for the minimum number of occurrences tokenizer.mergeUntil({ min_weight: 2 })

+// persist the tokenizer, you can restore it with tokenizer.fromJSON() fs.writeFileSync('tokenizer.json', JSON.stringify(tokenizer))

 // encode into object array for extended usage let tokens = tokenizer.encodeToTokens(content)